Fiend Folio: Dungeons & Dragons 3rd edition

 The third Fiend Folio (ISBN 0-7869-2780-1) was designed by Eric Cagle, Jesse Decker, James Jacobs, Erik Mona, Matt Sernett, Chris Thomasson, and James Wyatt, and was published in April 2003 for use with the 3rd edition Dungeons & Dragons rules.
 Cover art was by Brom and Henry Higginbotham, with interior art by Glen Angus, Darren Bader, Thomas Baxa, Matt Cavotta, Dennis Cramer, Larry Dixon, Jeff Easley, Scott Fischer, Lars Grant-West, Jeremy Jarvis, Todd Lockwood, Kevin McCann, Raven Mimura, Matthew Mitchell, Puddnhead, Wayne Reynolds, Richard Sardinha, Marc Sasso, Brian Snoddy, Arnie Swekel, Ben Templesmith, Anthony Waters, and Sam Wood.
 The 224-page hardcover manual includes only a few monsters from the original, but added many new creatures, with an emphasis on monsters with extraplanar origins.
-The book contains over 150 monsters, with approximately half of them being all-new.
+The book contains more than 150 monsters, with more than half of them being all-new.

-The Fiend Folio was released before the 3rd edition rules were revised to the 3.5 edition; the book's designers tried to anticipate changes due to appear in the revised Monster Manual and implement them in the Fiend Folio.
-The extraplanar and swarm subtypes, and the allocation of skill points and feats to work the same way as they did for player characters, were introduced in this book, and then featured in the revised Monster Manual.
-The book also introduced three new fiend prestige classes for monsters: fiend of blasphemy, fiend of corruption, and fiend of possession.
-This edition also introduced grafts and symbionts as new elements to the game; grafts are like cybernetics and symbionts are living equipment.
+The Fiend Folio was released before the 3rd edition rules were revised to the 3.5 edition; the book's designers tried to foresee changes due to appear in the revised Monster Manual and implement them in the Fiend Folio.
+The extraplanar and swarm subtypes, and the allocation of skill points and feats to function the same way as they did for player characters, were introduced in this book, and then featured in the revised version of the Monster Manual.
+The book also introduced three prestige classes for fiends: fiend of blasphemy, fiend of corruption, and fiend of possession.
+This edition also introduced grafts and symbionts as new elements to the game; grafts are like living cybernetics and symbionts are living equipment.

 The Fiend Folio also introduced two demons more powerful than balors: klurichirs and myrmyxicus.
 It also introduced a devil more powerful than pit fiends: the paeliryon.

 Many of the creatures from the 1st edition Fiend Folio were updated to the d20 rules by Necromancer Games in their ENnie award winning Tome of Horrors.